7 do’s and don’ts of surviving toxic leadership in the military

-1. Do strive to be better than them
+7. Do strive to be better than toxic leaders

 To avoid sounding like one of those knitted pillows on Grandma's couch, everything is a learning experience.
 It's easy to look at the good leaders and follow their footsteps.
 But it's much more critical to look at a toxic leader and say "When I'm that rank, I will never be like them."